emmettbutler/emmettbutler/writing/book-reviews/continuous-delivery.md

 * How are you building your software?
 * How are you ensuring that your release plan is workable?
 * How are you ensuring that your risk-and-issue log is up to date?

+The rising popularity of GitHub, cloud computing, and remote work haven't undermined the relevance of _Continuous Delivery_.
+The fundamental messages of **pervasive automation, comprehensive testing, loose coupling, and trunk-based development** are as applicable today as they were in 2010.